hackclub/the-pier-map/README.md

 - *`tilesets/`*: All PNG tilesets

 > [!TIP]
-> - If you want to use more than one map file, just add the new map file in the root folder (we recommend creating a copy of *office.tmj* and editing it to avoid any mistakes).
+> - If you want to use more than one map file, just add the new map file in the root folder (we recommend creating a copy of *pier.tmj* and editing it to avoid any mistakes).
 > - We recommend using **512x512** images for the map thumbnails.
 > - If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.